 Sometimes, criminals get access to your personal information and then use it to perpetrate fraud.
 It is in these cases that an identity fraud protection service comes in handy.

-Mogo is one of a few financial technology companies in Canada to offer free credit scores and credit monitoring.
+Mogo Canada is one of the few financial technology companies in Canada to offer free credit scores and credit monitoring.
 And, it is the only company to offer free identity fraud protection to all its members.

-Read on to learn more about Mogo and the various products and services they offer.
+Read on to learn more about Mogo and the various products and services it offers.

 In addition to offering credit scores, identity fraud protection, and a prepaid card, Mogo also provides personal loans, mortgages, cryptocurrency trading, and a free online MoneyClass.